JonathanItz/jonathanitz/README.md

 ## Hello!

 I'm a full stack web developer.
 I focus on the TALL stack but work with all things related to the web.
-View my repos and connect with with me below!
+View my repos and connect with me below!

 ### Here's my main tech stack